 Credit risk is the risk that an issuer or counterparty will be unable or unwilling to meet a commitment that it has entered with the Trust.
 Credit risk is generally higher when a non-exchange traded financial instrument is involved because the counterparty for the non-exchange traded financial instrument is not backed by an exchange clearing house.
 The Trust's fixed income investments are primarily in Canadian-issued instruments and are diversified among federal, provincial, corporate and other issuers.
 All transactions in listed securities are settled or paid for upon delivery using approved brokers.
-There were no significant concentrations of credit risk in the portfolio in either 2023 or 2022.
-The maximum credit risk exposure as at March 31, 2023 is \$84,820,427 (2022 - \$85,283,442), which includes investments, accrued investment income and capital funding in transit, and harmonized sales tax recoveries receivable.
+There were no significant concentrations of credit risk in the portfolio in either 2024 or 2023.
+The maximum credit risk exposure as at March 31, 2024 is \$62,677,448 (2023 - \$84,820,427), which includes investments, accrued investment income and capital funding in transit, and HST recoveries receivable.